Apple's Tim Cook calls for calm heads on China, U.S. trade

 Cook has come to China several times in the past year, and was among executives who met Chinese President Xi Jinping last October.

+“My belief is that one plus one equals three.
+The pie gets larger, working together,” Cook said.

-Others attending the three-day forum include the chief executives of IBM Group (IBM.N), Google Inc (GOOGL.O) and Qualcomm Inc (QCOM.O).
+Others attending the three-day forum include the chief executives of IBM Group , Google Inc and Qualcomm Inc.

 Cook, who this year co-chaired the event, also attended last year when he called for China to increase trade and continue opening itself up to the world.